Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

     Select a checkbox to display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the mapping to the selected destination attribute.
+The *Settings* section is displayed, see [Settings](#settings).
 This button is only displayed if the checkbox of a mapping is selected.
 Alternatively, you can click directly a row in the list to edit the mapping to a destination attribute.

 - ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete)
     Click this button to delete the selected mapping to the destination attribute.
 This button is only displayed if the checkbox of a mapping is selected.